Grow Calibrachoa for Baskets, Borders and Butterflies

-When I saw my first Million Bells plant in a local plant nursery a few years ago, I immediately fell in love.
-The tiny petunia-like blossoms were brilliantly-colored and unbelievably numerous, and the plant tag promised easy care and no dead-heading.
+When I saw my first Million Bells plant (Calibrachoa) in a local plant nursery a few years ago, I immediately fell in love.
+The tiny petunia-like blossoms were brilliantly-colored and unbelievably numerous.
+The plant tag promised easy care and no deadheading.
 I scooped up several colors and happily took them home, eager to see them in my own garden—and I wasn’t disappointed.
 I loved their color and spreading habit, and was very pleasantly surprised when they turned out to be a butterfly magnet!

-Million Bells is the commercial name for calibrachoa, a genus of plants closely related to petunias; they are also sold as Superbells and Mini-Petunias.
-They are all hybrids of a species of calibrachoa native to South America, and most are patented and trademarked by the companies that produce and grow them.
-You won’t find seed available, but fortunately the plants are so popular that gardeners in any part of the country should have no trouble getting their hands on a few each year.
+Million Bells is the commercial name for Calibrachoa, a genus of plants closely related to petunias.
+They are also sold as Superbells and Mini-Petunias.
+They are all hybrids of a species of Calibrachoa native to South America.
+Most are patented and trademarked by the companies that produce and grow them.
+The plants are so popular that gardeners in any part of the country should have no trouble getting their hands on a few each year.